melissadu/melissadu.github.io/index.md

 ![melissa](/imgs/me1.jpg){: .center-image}

-I'm Melissa Du, a senior at Stanford studying Computer Science and History.
+I'm Melissa Du, a recent graduate of Stanford University where I studied Computer Science and History.
 Prior to college, I spent twelve years of my life [playing violin](https://www.youtube.com/user/asiansarentnerdy) competitively.
-I currently spend my time as an research assistant to [Professor Steve Zipperstein](https://history.stanford.edu/people/steven-zipperstein) in the Stanford History department and as a venture intern at the [Mayfield Fund](https://www.mayfield.com/).
+I currently spend my time as a Product Manager at [Dropbox](https://www.dropbox.com).

 In the past, I've worked as an engineer at Microsoft, Tesla, and Zumper.
 Feel free to check out [my LinkedIn](https://www.linkedin.com/in/mdu96/) for a more complete picture of what I've done.

-I'm a fast learner and an avid reader.
-These days, I'm reading a lot about ethics in tech and learning how to tell good stories.
+I'm a fast learner and an avid reader, and I'm still discovering what problem areas excite me the most.
+These days, I'm thinking a lot about ethics in tech and improving my photography skills.